fbpx

 Speaking at a joint news conference on 28 April, Treasurer Jim Chalmers and Finance Minister Katy Gallagher announced plans for a further AUD$1 billion in savings from pre-election forecasts.

 Their revised outlook includes a plan to increase the application fee for an Australian study visa from AUD$1,600 to AUD$2,000.
-A move, the ministers estimate, that will raise an additional AUD$760 million for government coffers over the next four years.
+This move, the ministers estimate, will raise an additional AUD$760 million for government coffers over the next four years.

 The planned increase echoes recent proposals from opposition leader Peter Dutton, who has said that, if elected, his Liberal/National Coalition Party will increase the student visa application fee to AUD$5,000 for applicants to Group of Eight universities and AUD$2,500 for all remaining international students.

-Labor's planned increase in visa fees means that Australian student visas will remain the most expense in the world.
+Labor's planned increase in visa fees means that Australian student visas will remain the most expensive in the world.
 The current fee of AUD$1,600 was set in July 2024, and represented at the time a 125% increase from the previous fee of AUD$710.
 Leaving aside the prospect of any further increase, the current fee level considerably outstrips the visa fees levied by other major destinations.
-For example, the fee to apply for a Canadian study permit is CDN$150 (AUD$172) whereas students need US$185 (AUD$299) to apply for an F-1 study visa in the United States.
+For example, the fee to apply for a Canadian study permit is CDN$150 (AUD$172), and students need US$185 (AUD$299) to apply for an F-1 study visa in the United States.

 "We think that's a sensible measure that really prizes, I think, the value of studying here in Australia," said Minister Gallagher.